drZelle/Diet-Anemia-WORLDBANK/README.md

 # Diet-Anemia-WORLDBANK
-Models on a WorldBank dataset, correlation btw anemia in pregnant women and country's avg diet
+Data analysis and models on a WorldBank dataset
+Is anemia in pregnant women/ in children 6-59 correlated with country's avg diet.